mohancse1707/mohan.github.com/_posts/2019-12-03-Scheduler-Application.md

 ### Source Code Download

-If you have the GIT you can clone the application using below link else use the direct download link.
+If you have the GIT you can clone the application using below link.

 > git clone https://github.com/mohancse1707/mk-sch-webapp.git

-[Direct Download][Direct Download]

 ### Quick Deployment Steps